 The rectangular-shaped garden measures c220 square metres and lies on the edge of Shipton under Wychwood, a small Cotswold village situated between Burford and Chipping Norton.
 The garden is bound to the north by the River Evenlode and to the south by a stone garden wall belonging to a former vicarage now called the Lodge (a separate private dwelling, listed at Grade II, and not included in the land registered here).
 To the east the garden is enclosed by a beech hedge and bamboo plants, and to the west by a Cotswold stone garden wall of c1964.

-GARDEN The rectangular-shaped garden is dominated by the large concrete lined pool from which the house appears to rise up.
+The rectangular-shaped garden is dominated by the large concrete lined pool from which the house appears to rise up.
 It contains a number of small islands, planted with small shrubs, some accessible via small timber bridges.
 The remainder of the garden to the south, east and north of the house has been carefully shaped into a 'miniature' Japanese style garden with small ‘hills’.
 It is covered in moss and planted with small trees and shrubs.
 In the centre of the moss covered ‘lawn’ to the south-west of the house stands a mature horse-chestnut tree, forming a prominent feature.
 The south-eastern edge of the pool abuts a ‘beach’ of river-washed pebbles.
 A circular moss covered path, marked in places with stepping stones, meanders from the entrance to the garden in the south-east corner, along the east side of the house, lined to its east by a straight beech hedge, to the northern part of the garden.
 This is dominated by a narrow stream through which the water runs from the pool via a rustic stone cascade, to a small timber sluice further downstream, regulating the water flowing back into the river Evenlode.
 The far north end of the garden, abutting the river Evenlode, is laid to lawn.
 In the north-west corner of the garden stands a plain, rectangular-shaped garden shelter made from timber, with a raised floor.
 West of the house is a meditative raked gravel garden, containing stone outcrops, which is to be viewed from the covered walkway and the loggia extending from the north-west corner of the house.
 It is screened to its west by the Cotswold stone garden wall, which encloses a raked gravel garden punctuated by stone outcrops, based on that at the Ryoan-Ji temple garden in Kyoto.
-The east side of the wall has an abstract mural of 1971 by the Chinese-Russian artist Viacheslav Atroshenko (1935-1994), subsequently restored by the artist himself.
+The east side of the wall has an abstract mural of mid 1960s by the artist Paul Atroshenko (1937), subsequently restored by the artist himself.
 It depicts the four stages of the day: morning, afternoon, evening and night.
-This mural probably replaced an earlier Japanese style mural referred to in an article in Country Life of 1966.